 The scale appears to be similar to that seen in the Ordnance Survey 1:2500 series (roughly, 50″ to 1 mile), giving enough detail that the purpose of individual buildings is noted on the map; but – crucially – this is one complete map, revealing all the city centre at a glance (unlike the aforementioned OS series, from which any researcher wishing to see the entire city centre would have to request a number of smaller maps to make the whole.)

 Anybody interested in viewing the map should make a request in the Local and Family History department, by quoting the shelfmark ML1967.
-And those intrigued by the wider context for this map and Leeds city centre in the mid-to-late 1960s, is well-advised to take a look at our Leodis photograph archive using this link to a selection of images from 1967 itself: a curious compendium, including a passport photograph of Alan Ackybourn, visits to Leeds by various national and international figures, a fire at the junction of Call Lane and Briggate, plus a snapshot of an accident involving a stolen car – any one of which would make an ideal subject for a future blog article…
+And those intrigued by the wider context for this map and Leeds city centre in the mid-to-late 1960s, is well-advised to take a look at our Leodis photograph archive of images from 1967 itself: a curious compendium, including a passport photograph of Alan Ackybourn, visits to Leeds by various national and international figures, a fire at the junction of Call Lane and Briggate, plus a snapshot of an accident involving a stolen car – any one of which would make an ideal subject for a future blog article…

 *Two readers of this article have since offered a reason for the numbering on the map: Michael Lycett in a comment below the article on October 9 2021, and another reader who emailed in with the following information:

 If you look around the sites where the red circles are using images on Leodis, you will find that there is a distinctive design of street light in those images.

 They will have either one or two light heads and in some cases I wonder if that is not the reason for the image was taken.
 (See the two examples below)